 - If you want foil pans ahead of time, please contact CASA (otherwise, they will be available at the event).

 - Any food that is left over from the event is recommended to be thrown out for food safety reasons.

 - For additional information, review the USDA guidelines online regarding food safety. https://www.fsis.usda.gov/food-safety

-Thank you again to those who participated in the 17th annual 50 Men Who Cook!
+Thank you for considering participating as a chef in the 19th annual 50 Men Who Cook!